tferrari92/automate-all-the-things/README.md

 Our journey comes to an end...
 Congratulations!
 You made it!

+I hope this proved useful (and fun), that you learned something and that you can take some pieces of this to use in your own projects.

-I hope this proved useful (and fun).
-You now have the power of of CI/CD, GitOps, and Infrastructure as Code.
-You know what [this means](https://www.youtube.com/watch?v=b23wrRfy7SM).
+You now possess the power of of CI/CD, GitOps, and Infrastructure as Code.
+You know what [this means](https://www.youtube.com/watch?v=b23wrRfy7SM), use it carefully.

 <br/>
 <p title="Thanos" align="center"> <img width="500" src="https://i.imgur.com/dgB9Olt.jpg"> </p>